jdabassett/reading-notes/README.md

 ## **What is this website?**

 This website contains the notes Jacob Bassett took while taking the Code Fellows Courses 102, 201, 301, and 401.
-Okay it's not all of his notes, these are the notes he took while reading for these courses.
-If you ask, Jacob will be happy/ashamed to share his many flashcard.
-You heard right, Jacob practices new concepts with flashcards. 😊
+As well as some that he took after graduation. 😊

 ___